DSantamaria18/PrestashopHelper/README.md

 INPUT FIELDS:
 Attachments: Folder with the files to be associated to the products.
 Must be named with the product code to be associated with
 Product CSV File: File with a list of product codes.
 It can be taken from the Prestashop database.
+File Title: The name of the the file to be shown in PS.
 Description: String whith the description for ALL the attachments.
-File Name: The name of the the file to be shown in PS.
 Output Dir: Folder where the result will be stored.

 OUTPUT: